pohly/enhancements/keps/sig-storage/1472/README.md

 	// +optional
 	metav1.ObjectMeta

-    // Spec contains the properties that describe one capacity value.
+    // Spec contains the fixed properties of one capacity value.
     Spec CSIStorageCapacitySpec

+    // Status contains the properties that can change over time.
+    Status CSIStorageCapacityStatus
 }

-// CSIStorageCapacitySpec contains the properties that describe one capacity value. type CSIStorageCapacitySpec struct {
+// CSIStorageCapacitySpec contains the fixed properties of one capacity value.
+// one capacity value.
+type CSIStorageCapacitySpec struct {
 	// The CSI driver that provides the storage.
 	// This must be the string returned by the CSI GetPluginName() call.